An invoice is a bill that must be paid by the University. You are responsible for paying your invoices through the online tool Lupin (Proceedo).

 Name of the department/division

-Reference: First name and surname(s), for example “Greta Garbo”.
+Reference: First name and surname(s), for example “Lars Larsson”.

 If you receive invoices directly to the department you should send these to be scanned.
 Use the University’s billing address (see above).
+It is also possible to use an internal envelope addressed to "Invoice Scan, Box 188".
 Then, contact the supplier and change the address to the University billing address with the addition of the name of the department.
+Inform your supplier about the new legal requirements for e-invoicing.

-If several invoices are sent in the same envelope and one/some invoices consist of several pages – keep any multi-page invoice together using paper clips (do not staple).
+If several invoices are sent in the same envelope and one/some invoices consist of several pages – keep any multi-page invoices together using paper clips (do not staple).

 Made out to Lund University